MHI – Masters in Health Informatics Programs

 - Health Administration

-What Can You Do With a Master's of Health Informatics?
+What Can You do with A Masters in Health Informatics?

-Careers in health informatics are on the rise and while many do not yet require a Master’s level degree, employers are looking for individuals with the skills and experience provided through the MHI degree.
-Some examples of jobs an individual with an MHI might work in are:
+While many jobs do not yet require a Master’s level degree, employers are looking for individuals with the skills and experience provided through the MHI degree.
+Some jobs an individual with a masters degree in health informatics may pursue are:

 - Medical Records Analyst